nalnatsheh/iit-ece429/docs/tut4_std-cell-based-ASIC-design-flow/README.md

 ### RTL Simulation

-Create and initialize a directory for the project.
+Create and initialize a directory for the projec
 ```
 source /import/scripts/ece429.cshrc
 source /import/scripts/hspice.cshrc